| Wild Apples of Kazakhstan

 known is the Keswick Codlin.

 C = cooker CD = Dual purpose.
-They are:-
+They are:-Duke of Devonshire

 Ribston Pippin and New Best Pool. both dessert varieties.
 The list for